 Are you having problems with or related to your studies?
 Do you need advice or counselling for personal problems?
 There are a number of counsellors within your study programme who can give educational guidance.
 See the page of your study programme for more specific information.
 Utrecht University has even more counsellors who can help you.
 See the overview below.
-If you are hesitant about whom to contact, or want to start tackling your problems yourself, you can use the overview of questions by subject to guide you.

 If you have questions concerning the choice and planning of your study, about the academic skills, about the rules and regulations of the study or you have other issues (be they private or not), you can contact a Study Advisor.